natesworksdev/Ryujinx/README.md

 The latest automatic build for Windows, macOS, and Linux can be found on the [Official Website](https://ryujinx.org/download).

 ## Building

-If you wish to build the emulator yourself  you will need to:
+If you wish to build the emulator yourself follow these steps:

+### Step 1
-**Step one:** Install the X64 version of [.NET 6.0 (or higher) SDK](https://dotnet.microsoft.com/download/dotnet/6.0).
+Install the X64 version of [.NET 6.0 (or higher) SDK](https://dotnet.microsoft.com/download/dotnet/6.0).

-**Step two (choose one):**
-**(Variant one)**

-After the installation of the .NET SDK is done; go ahead and copy the Clone link from GitHub from here (via Clone or Download --> Copy HTTPS Link.
-You can Git Clone the repo by using Git Bash or Git CMD.

-**(Variant two):**

-Download the ZIP Tarball.
-Then extract it to a directory of your choice.

-**Step three:**
+###Step 2
+Either use `git clone https://github.com/Ryujinx/Ryujinx` to clone the repository or use the `Code>Download zip` button to get the files

+### Step 3

-Build the App using a Command prompt in the project directory.
-You can quickly access it by holding shift in explorer (in the Ryujinx directory) then right clicking, and typing the following command:
+To build Ryujinx open the Command prompt in the project directory.
+You can quickly access it by holding shift in the file explorer(while inside the Ryujinx directory) then right clicking and selecting ``, then type the following command:
-Run `dotnet build -c Release` inside the Ryujinx project folder to build Ryujinx binaries.
+`dotnet build -c Release -o build` the built files will be found in the newly created build directory.

 Ryujinx system files are stored in the `Ryujinx` folder.
 This folder is located in the user folder, which can be accessed by clicking `Open Ryujinx Folder` under the File menu in the GUI.

 ## Features